hyperledger/toc/guidelines/github-contribution-guide.md

 # GitHub Contribution Guide

-This document provides instructions to fork a Hyperledger repository and submit code contributions through a pull request.
+This document provides instructions to fork a LF Decentralized Trust (LFDT) repository and submit code contributions through a pull request.
-Although there are many GitHub guides available, this guide covers the full set of contribution steps using generally accepted Hyperledger practices.
+Although there are many GitHub guides available, this guide covers the full set of contribution steps using generally accepted LFDT practices.

 For additional Git/GitHub questions and discussions after reading this guide, reach out on the [git-help Discord channel](https://discord.com/channels/905194001349627914/1098621099681513492).

 ## Forking the repository

-In order to contribute code to a Hyperledger project, it is required to fork the relevant GitHub repository and submit a pull request from your fork.
+In order to contribute code to a LFDT project, it is required to fork the relevant GitHub repository and submit a pull request from your fork.
 The act of forking a GitHub repository creates an identical copy of the repository in your personal GitHub account.
-You are then able to edit code and propose these changes to the official Hyperledger repository you forked the code from via the GitHub pull request process.
+You are then able to edit code and propose these changes to the official LFDT repository you forked the code from via the GitHub pull request process.

 To fork a repository: